 photo by Ian Bornarth.

 Before last year’s CZU fire was under control, response efforts began.
 We are extremely grateful for your support to help Big Basin recover from the fire.
 As recovery work got underway at State Parks, we redoubled our efforts to care for our lands.
-Although a staggering 99% of the lands we manage burned, stewardship and restoration is helping forests recovery and will further protect nearby communities.
+Although a staggering 99% of the lands we manage burned, stewardship and restoration is helping forest recovery and will further protect nearby communities.
+You can watch as our Natural Resource Manager Beatrix Jimenez and Photographer Ian Bornarth revisit one of our forests just months after flames tore across the landscape.
 And although most redwoods will survive, it will be decades before most of the worst-hit trees look like themselves again.

 Expand the topics below to read on about the response and recovery that followed the CZU fire.